huyuhuster/daisydoc/docs/start/create.md

 Markdown files come in slight variations, often called *flavors of markdown*.
 There are two flavors of markdown that Jupyter Book supports:

-- [CommonMark markdown](https://commonmark.org/) - a markdown standard that is very common.
-- [MyST Markdown](../content/myst.md) - an extension of CommonMark with extra functionality for enriched documents.

 Let's take a look at one of the markdown files in the template book, `intro.md`: